 • No academic credit is earned for participation.

 How to Apply

 - Click here to download an application form.
 (Note: You must be currently enrolled and have completed one year of your MBA program.)

 - Completed application forms must be submitted, via email to email@example.com by 5:00 p.m. on Friday May 16, 2014.

 - Your updated resume must be included with your application.

-- You will be required to attend a Bridges Student Orientation, May 19,20 or 27.
+- You will be required to attend a Bridges Student Orientation, dates are currently being scheduled.